Moving Average (MA) explained for crypto trading

 They can also help you to establish support and resistance levels so you can better predict exactly which direction a crypto asset is going to go.
 While the moving average should not be your only indicator, it’s a great addition to your trading tool belt, and it’s so easy to learn that there’s really no reason not to use it.

 You should also keep in mind that there’s more than one kind of moving average indicator.
 While the simple moving average is the easiest, there are other types which could be useful for cryptocurrency traders as well such as weighted averages.
 It might be a good idea to learn to use several types of these indicators to make the most possible profit.

 MA advantages for Bitcoin and cryptocurrency trading

-Moving averages are advantageous to crypto trading because they can be used to view a window as small or as large as you want.
-Since cryptocurrencies tend to be particularly volatile, you can also use them to ignore out of the ordinary price dips or highs.
+Moving averages are advantageous for crypto trading because they can be used to view a window as small or as large as you want.
+Since cryptocurrencies tend to be particularly volatile, you can also use them to ignore the ordinary price dips or highs.
 The moving average allows you to see the trend for what it really is.